alexpolt/alexpolt.github.io/src/index.md

 #   Contents

+  * Value semantics.

+    One can find a lot of information on the Internet about it.
+In my view value semantics has just one requirement - a copy operation (copy-assigment, copy-construction) on an object produces an independent copy.
+Also, don't confuse a pointer (that's an object in itself) and an object it points to.
+Using pointers doesn't mean it's not value semantics.
+But if you use pointers (or references) as a moniker for an object (happens almost all the time), than copying them breaks value semantics.
+Notice that C++ allows one to design a wrapper, that will contain a pointer, and produce real copies on assigments.

+  * Polymorphism

+    There is a descriptin of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_%28computer_science%29)
+    on _Wikipedia_, but I don't agree with it.
+In my view polymorphism is any change in the execution path.
+    If you rig a class with a parameter that changes the behaviour of an object: it's polymorphism.

   * [C++ Exceptions](exceptions.html)

-    Neverending struggle to work out the rules for using C++ exceptions, my thoughts on that.
+    Neverending struggle to work out the rules of using C++ exceptions, my thoughts on that.
     TLDR.
 Use them almost always.